mzbrau/fig/doc/fig-documentation/docs/features/settings-management/setting-descriptions.md

 ## Images

-Fig supports displaying images in both setting descriptions and client descriptions.
+Fig supports displaying images (`.png` and `.svg` files) in both setting descriptions and client descriptions.

 To add images, take the following steps: